diefenbach/django-lfs/docs/user/management/catalog/categories.rst

 Show all products

-    If this checkbox is activated also the products of the sub categories are displayed.
+    If this check box is activated also the products of the sub categories are displayed.
 Otherwise only the direct products are displayed.

     .. note::